Shafiqullah Ghafari

 Shafiqullah Ghafari (born 8 October 2001) is an Afghan cricketer.
 He made his first-class debut for Kabul Region in the 2019 Ahmad Shah Abdali 4-day Tournament on 4 April 2019.
 He made his Twenty20 debut on 8 October 2019, for Mis Ainak Knights in the 2019 Shpageeza Cricket League.
 Afghanistan's squad for the 2020 Under-19 Cricket World Cup also included Ghafari.
 In the opening fixture of the tournament, he took six wickets for fifteen runs.
-These were the best figures for a Afghanistan bowler in a U19 World Cup match.
+These were the best figures for an Afghanistan bowler in a U19 World Cup match.
 He was the leading wicket-taker for Afghanistan in the tournament, with sixteen dismissals in five matches.
 He made his List A debut on 16 October 2020, for Band-e-Amir Region in the 2020 Ghazi Amanullah Khan Regional One Day Tournament.